 This ensuite room built in a historic building of medieval origin is ideal for first-time visitors to Pisa.
 Situated in a very charming street in Pisa, you’ll be close to many shops, clubs and tourist attractions.
 Walk just a few minutes around and discover the beautiful sights Pisa offers.
 The place consists of a bedroom on the third floor, a folding table, a TV, a mini bar fridge, an espresso machine and an electric kettle.
 There’s a bathroom inside the room equipped with all the essentials.

-They are in the best location you can get in Pisa, in the historic and oldest part of the town, right under the Leaning Tower. everything will be in walking distance; sights, shops, restaurants and nightlife (Piazza Garibaldi is just 5 minutes walk from here).
+Stay in the best location you can get in Pisa, in the historic and oldest part of the town, right under the Leaning Tower.
+Everything will be within walking distance; sights, shops, restaurants and nightlife (Piazza Garibaldi is just 15 minutes walk from here).
+The vibe is social, the decor is inspired by pop art and there are abundant amenities to get around.

-Located within walking distance of Pisa Centrale Railway Station, this charming bed and breakfast is an ideal base for those wanting to discover Pisa.
+Located within walking distance of Pisa San Rossore Railway Station, this charming bed and breakfast is an ideal base for those wanting to discover Pisa.
 A satisfying breakfast is available each morning, and there are also numerous restaurants and cafés close by.
+The rooms are air conditioned and the Leaning Tower of Pisa is just a 10 minute walk away.

 This location is a winner though, as you’re situated near the central train station for your side trips to Florence and Cinque Terre.
 Also, you get to wander through the most scenic parts of the city on your way to and from home.